dalafiarisamuel/unsplash-api-compose/README.md

 - [Paging](https://developer.android.com/jetpack/androidx/releases/paging) - The Paging Library
   makes it easier for you to load data gradually and gracefully within your app
   <br>
+- [Compose Blurhash](https://github.com/dalafiarisamuel/composeblurhash) - is a library that has
+  blurred effect until the actual image gets downloaded from the web.

 ## Prerequisite